PRESERVING THE PAST AND SHAPING THE FUTURE - Turkey Mountain Master Plan

 Rising above the west bank of the Arkansas River, River Parks’ Turkey Mountain Urban Wilderness is an untamed oasis in the heart of the city.
 Encompassing over 600 rugged acres, the park’s thick canopy of native trees watch over winding trails, serene ponds and ancient boulders.
 Secured to remain a public park in perpetuity, the Wilderness is a one-of-a-kind regional destination that continues to grow in popularity.

-A draft has been completed for a community-driven Turkey Mountain Master Plan that will address the park’s management, preservation, and programming.
+A community-driven Turkey Mountain Master Plan has been completed that will address the park’s management, preservation, and programming.
 River Parks Authority has overseen the planning process, with Michael Van Valkenburgh Associates providing professional guidance to establish a vision, assuring the Wilderness will offer the best in outdoor recreation for current and future generations.

-LEARN MORE ABOUT THE RECENTLY RELEASED DRAFT MASTER PLAN BY WATCHING OR READING THE FOLLOWING NEW LINKS.
+LEARN MORE ABOUT THE RECENTLY RELEASED MASTER PLAN BY WATCHING OR READING THE FOLLOWING NEW LINKS.

 AFTER WATCHING, YOU CAN TAKE A CLOSER LOOK BY DOWNLOADING THE PRESENTATION THAT WAS SHOWN AT THE NOVEMBER 14TH MEETING.

 Download the November 14, 2019 Presentation outlining the key aspects of the presentation HERE.
 Please note that this presentation is based on several public meetings and over 4,000 public input comments.
 It truly is a plan created by the citizens of Tulsa for their vision of what Turkey could look like in the future.
 As of right now, there is no funding to pursue the implementation of any aspect of this plan.
 Download the presentation here.

 YOU HELPED US SHAPE THE TURKEY MOUNTAIN EXPERIENCE